 5 Grocery Savings Tips

-5. Last, But Definitely Not Least, Use Coupons – I know it seem cliche, but coupons are cash!
+I know it seem cliche, but coupons are cash!
 And if you can get in the habit of using them, on a regular basis, your grocery bill will be affected!
 If you are new to using coupons, check out my Coupon Newbie page to get started.
 Also, coupons don’t just come in the paper anymore- printable coupon and eCoupons are more great tools to help you save.
 And last, let me do the matchup work for you!
 Each week I post the best deals at the grocery and drug stores and just what coupons to use to score the deals.
-You can also download the Favado app to have your list at your fingertips on the go!
-So be sure to sign up for my daily e-newsletter to stay in the know!
+Also be sure to sign up for my daily e-newsletter and join the Mission Savers Facebook Group to stay in the know everyday!

 Do you have another great Grocery Saving Tip?
 Leave a comment below!